History of Tuff-bilt tractor

 In 2005 Mr. Rowland Matthews, of Southeastern Industrial Resources, Inc. began 18 months of engineering, testing, upgrading, and defining the market for the Tuff-bilt tractor.
 In 2007 the first 12 tractors rolled off the assembly line The new design used a Kohler 18 HP engine and hydrostatic transmission, which removed the need for a manual transmission.
 No Tuff-bilt tractors have been sold with 3 speed transmissions since 1989.
 The hydrostatic design was upgraded along with the motor, gas tank and wheel design.

-In March 2015, Mr. Matthews began working with John Twyford from Nebraska to purchase Tuff-bilt Tractor System from Southeastern Industrial Resources Inc. In November 2015, John Twyford, joined by Rita Dunn and John Grolmus, formed Tuff-bilt Tractors Manufacturing, Inc., and on January 29, 2016 Tuff-bilt Tractors Manufacturing, Inc. bought Tuff-bilt Tractor Systems, and moved the company to Nebraska where it is being manufactured in an ISO-9000 certified plant.
-Tuff-bilt Tractors Manufacturing, Inc. just completed updating the 2016 tractor.
-The 2016 Tuff-bilt tractor will feature a 19 HP Kohler gas engine, longer frame, 5-gallon gas tank, reinforced lift arms, heavy duty turnbuckles at all lift points, muffler guard, rear takeoff shaft guard, and comes with a full 1-year warranty.
+In March 2015, Mr. Matthews began working with John Twyford from Nebraska to purchase Tuff-bilt Tractor System from Southeastern Industrial Resources Inc. In November 2015, John Twyford, joined by Rita Dunn and John Grolmus, formed Tuff-bilt Tractors Manufacturing, Inc., and on January 29, 2016 Tuff-bilt Tractors Manufacturing, Inc. bought Tuff-bilt Tractor Systems, and moved the company to Nebraska where was manufactured in an ISO-9001 certified plant.
+Tuff-bilt Tractors Manufacturing, Inc. updated the tractor in 2016.
+The 2016 Tuff-bilt tractor featured 19 hp Kohler EFI (Electronic Fuel Injected) gas engine, longer frame, 5-gallon gas tank, reinforced lift arms, heavy duty turnbuckles at all lift points, muffler guard, rear takeoff shaft guard, and comes with a full 1-year warranty.

 The unique design and integrity of the Tuff-bilt Tractor has been retained, but can now be produced quicker to meet the growing demand for the tractor.
 It is still the tractor that meets the needs of landscape companies, small land owners, large farms with specific cultivation needs, farmer’s markets producers, and organic farming.